LairdCP/BLE_Gateway_Firmware/docs/readme_ltem_aws.md

 ### Firmware Updates

-If the MG100 is running firmware 3.0.0 or greater, firmware updates will be available in the app.
-After connecting to the MG100 click Device Firmware Upgrade.
+If the Pinnacle 100 device is running firmware 3.0.0 or greater, firmware updates will be available in the mobile app or via the web UI.

+#### FOTA Updates via BLE

+After connecting to the device with the mobile app, click Device Firmware Upgrade.

 The firmware upgrade view will fetch any available updates from the cloud.
 Selecting a file will enable the update button, clicking the update button will start the firmware update.